SynthScribe: Deep Multimodal Tools for Synthesizer Sound Retrieval and Exploration: User Evaluation

 \subsection{Participants}

 We recruited 8 participants in total for the study (Mean age=25.0, STD=2.9).
 Participants were not required to have any level of musical experience.
 Only two participants actively played an instrument and none had extensive experience using synthesizers.
+In this regard, we followed prior work which used inexperienced participants for discerning differences in timbre. \cite{huang2018timbretron}.
+We leave engagement with musicians for our free usage observations in section \ref{section:free_usage}.
 The study took place across two independent tasks which happened on different days where each task lasted approximately 30 minutes.
 Participants were compensated with a total of 20 CAD.